arnaudjudge/Echo-Toolkit/README.md

 The `input` argument must be a folder, file or list of files.
 Files are expected to be in nifti format.
 By default, outputs files are send to `./output`.

+## Implementation details
+### Ultrasound sector extraction

+The sector extraction tool is based on RANSAC.
+RANSAC (Random sample consesus) is an iterative algorithm to estimate parameters for a mathematical model, in this case lines and circles.
+Based on points extracted from the edge of the ultrasound cone, two line models and one circle model are fit, then the resulting mask is reconstructed based on their intersections.

+In order to improve performance, a nn-UNet model was trained (using the ASCENT project included as a submodule).
+This model predicts a cone for the input sequence of images.
+This cone is used to obtain an initial version of the sector mask.
+Since the model has no enforced prior about the sector's shape, there can be inconsistencies in its shape.
+RANSAC is therefore applied to the edge points of the prediction to obtain a reliable output mask.
+We found that using the neural network before RANSAC rather than RANSAC alone (on variance metrics of input sequence) made for a much more robust method.